← Back to 史記

 使 使使 使

 At this time, the emperor was worried about the Yellow River breach, and the gold had not been completed, so he appointed Da as General of the Five Benefits.
 After a little more than a month, he obtained four seals, wearing those of General of Heaven's Soldiers, General of Earth's Soldiers, and General of Great Passage.
 An edict was issued to the imperial secretaries: 'In ancient times, Yu dredged the nine rivers and opened the four estuaries.
 Recently, the Yellow River overflowed at Gaolu, and the dike labor has not ceased.
 I have ruled the world for twenty-eight years.
 If Heaven has sent me a scholar, then great passage has been achieved.
 Qian speaks of the 'flying dragon' and 'the wild goose gradually advances to the bank.'
 My intent is perhaps in accord with this.
 Let the General of Earth's Soldiers, Da, be enfeoffed with two thousand households as the Marquis of Letong.'
 He was granted a first-class mansion befitting a marquis, along with a thousand servants.
 Sedan chairs, chariots, horses, curtains, tents, and utensils were provided to fill his household.
 He was also given the eldest princess of Wei in marriage, along with ten thousand catties of gold, and his city was renamed Princess Dangli.
-The Son of Heaven personally visited the residence of the General of the Five Benefits.
+The Son of Heaven went in person to the mansion of the General of the Five Benefits.
 Envoys came to visit and supply him, one after another on the road.
 From the great chiefs, generals, and ministers on down, all came to his house to offer wine and present gifts to him.
-Thereupon, the Son of Heaven again carved a jade seal inscribed 'General of the Way of Heaven.'
-He sent an envoy wearing feathered robes to stand on white thatch at night, and the General of the Five Benefits also wore feathered robes and stood on white thatch at night to receive the seal, to show that he was not a subject.
+The Son of Heaven then again carved a jade seal inscribed 'General of the Way of Heaven.'
+He sent an envoy wearing feathered robes to stand on white thatch at night.
+The General of the Five Benefits also wore feathered robes and stood on white thatch at night to receive the seal, showing that he was not a subject.
 Those who wear the 'Way of Heaven' seal are to guide the heavenly gods for the Son of Heaven.
-Thereupon, the General of the Five Benefits often performed sacrifices at night in his house, wishing to summon the gods.
+The General of the Five Benefits then often performed sacrifices at night in his house, wishing to summon the gods.
 The gods did not arrive, but a hundred ghosts gathered instead.
 Nevertheless, he was quite able to command them.
-Afterward, he prepared for a journey and went east into the sea to seek his teacher, it is said.
+Afterward, he prepared for a journey and went east into the sea to seek his teacher.
 Da appeared for several months, wearing six seals, and his nobility shook the world.
 Among those between Yan and Qi on the sea, there was none who did not grip their wrists and claim to have forbidden methods and the ability to become divine immortals.

 71